Skip to main content

 RoleWhat they can do

-AdminFull platform access — manage users, Spaces, and all global settings
+AdminFull access — manage users, Spaces, and all platform settings

-CollaboratorNormal user — can access Spaces they are invited to, and create content within them
+CollaboratorNormal user — can access and contribute to the Spaces they are invited to

-ViewerRead-only access — can read content in Spaces they are explicitly invited to, but cannot create or edit anything
+ViewerRead-only — can read content in Spaces they are invited to, but cannot create or edit

 Space roles

-OwnerFull control — manage members, configure all Space settings, and delete the Space
+OwnerFull control of the Space — manage members, settings, and delete the Space

-AdminManage members, configure automations, create and edit all content
+AdminManage members and automations, create and edit all content

 Create and edit pages